The Finalists for the 2017 Australian Mental Health Prize have been announced:

 2. Raise public awareness on the importance of mental health; and

 3. Provide an incentive to improve services and outcomes for people with mental illness.

 What are the criteria for the Australian Mental Health Prize?

 The Prize will be awarded annually to an Australian who has made outstanding contributions to either the promotion of mental health, or the prevention/treatment of mental illness – in areas such as advocacy, research or service provision.
 The prize will recognise contributions undertaken in Australia which are of national significance.

 Who is involved with the Prize?

-The prize has been established by a group of eminent Australians in partnership with the University of New South Wales.
+The Prize has been established by a group of eminent Australians in partnership with UNSW.